Rick and Morty season 6

 The sixth season of the American adult animated television series Rick and Morty premiered on September 4, 2022.
 Starring Justin Roiland as both titular characters, Rick Sanchez and Morty Smith, and their inter-dimensional counterparts, the season was ordered before the fourth season of the show finished airing, in May 2020.
-It is the final season to feature Roiland providing any voice as he was fired from the series on January 24, 2023, due to domestic violence allegations, effectively ending his career.
+It is the final season to feature Roiland providing any voice as he was fired from the series on January 24, 2023, due to domestic violence allegations.